wearefuturegov/lambeth-digital-vision/README.md

 - `npm run build` to create a production build in the `/dist` folder
 - `npm run lint` to just check for JS style guide violations

-Lint problems will break builds
+Lint problems **will** break builds.

 ## Putting it on the web

+Just put the /dist folder on a web server.

 Comes with a `netlify.toml` file for fast CI/CD deployment to [Netlify](http://netlify.com).